skyhookdm/.github/profile/README.md

 **skyhookdm/.github** is a ✨ _special_ ✨ repository because its `profile/README.md` (this file) appears on the organization's GitHub profile.
 -->

+# SkyhookDM

-Skyhook is an open source project within the [Center for Research on Open Source Software][web-cross] at the [University of California Santa Cruz][web-ucsc].
+SkyhookDM is an open source project within the [Center for Research on Open Source Software][web-cross] at the [University of California Santa Cruz][web-ucsc].

-🎤📝
+# 🎤📝 Presentations and Publications
 Some recent presentations and publications can be found on the [project page hosted by iris-hep][proj-skyhookdm].

-🧑‍🤝‍🧑
+# 🧑‍🤝‍🧑 People
 A few of the key people behind SkyhookDM include [Carlos Maltzahn][people-maltzahn], [Jeff LeFevre][people-lefevre], and others.